 offers, and then upload your photographs later on -

-The 3 Photo Projects categories closing dates are listed above.
+The two Photo Projects categories closing dates are listed above.

 Being a finalist of International Garden Photographer of the Year will not only bring you a prize - it could be a life-changing event!